gtrxAC/gxarch/README.md

 3. Run `TARGET=Web ./build.sh` to compile the project.

 # Making your own programs
 Documentation is still work in progress, but if you want to make your own programs, check [the wiki](https://github.com/gtrxAC/gxarch/wiki) for some resources.
 You can also look through the [examples](https://github.com/gtrxAC/gxarch/tree/main/examples) (some are more documented than others).
-If you need any help, join the [raylib Discord](https://discord.gg/raylib) and ask me (`@>gtrx<#6036`).